Hexagram 2坤Earth

 — Legge (1882)

 Line 5 is the ruler position of Earth and the structural counterpart to the flying dragon of Heaven's line 5.
 The image is precise and quiet.
 Yellow is the colour of the centre. 裳 — the lower garment, the skirt that goes below the waist — is the garment that does not attract the eye.
-The line names the rare state in which the actor wears the centred dignity of authority underneath, without performing it on top.
+The line names the rare state in which you wear the centred dignity of authority underneath, without performing it on top.
 The fortune is great because the wearing is itself the work; nothing else is required.

 Where Heaven's line 5 names a flying dragon whose authority is unmistakable, Earth's line 5 names a yellow garment whose authority is recognized only by those close enough to see the cut.
 The two ruler lines describe two valid forms of the same arrived state.
-The flying-dragon form is the founder whose direction the room follows on hearing.
+The flying-dragon form is the initiator whose direction the room follows on hearing.
 The yellow-garment form is the senior steward whose presence sets the temperature of the room without a word spoken.
 Most institutions need both; few institutions reward both equally.

 The trap at line 5 of Earth is to upgrade the lower garment into a robe — to convert the quiet centred authority into a louder public claim.
 The Wenyan commentary on this line is explicit: the noble person centred in yellow grasps the principle, holds the right position, embodies it, and the beauty within radiates to the four limbs and shows in undertakings.
 The radiating is the result, not the method.
-An actor at line 5 who reaches for the radiation directly has stepped out of the line.
+Someone at line 5 who reaches for the radiation directly has stepped out of the line.
 Hold the centre.
 Wear the lower garment.
 The undertaking will show the beauty on its own schedule.

 龍戰於野,其血玄黃。